FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Variables_etc/Auto_synced/_OutputHeight.md

 When Playback is stopped, however, Lightworks internally processes the entire frame as in non-interlaced projects,
 so in this case the number of pixels of the entire frame is output.
 *jwrl wrote:*
 > ...
-Additional information: there is a problem with the way that Lightworks returns _OutputHeight
-> that means on interlaced projects it returns half the expected value when playback is stopped.
-> To avoid this I use the following definition.
+To avoid this I use the following definition.
 ``` Code
    #define Output_Height (_OutputWidth/_OutputAspectRatio)
 ```